Aveek-Saha/two-phase-commit/README.md

 # Run: 'docker compose down' when you want to remove the resources created above

 # Run client container
-docker run -it --rm --name client-con --network project3_default client-img java -jar /app/client.jar project3-server-3 5000
+docker run -it --rm --name client-con --network tpc_default client-img java -jar /app/client.jar tpc-server-3 5000

 # If the above command doesnt work (it didnt work for me on windows git bash) try this one
 # docker run -it --rm --name client-con --network project-net client-img java -jar //app//client.jar server-con 5000